micahscopes/Hyperspectives/README.md

 This does the coloring.
 It is very simple.
 It takes the normal vector and does a dot product with each eigenvector.
 Since we are shading in 3 dimensional space, there is conveniently one eigenvector for each primary color!
-In other words, each component RGB value for a particular vertex is the dot product of the normal at that vertex with one of the eigenvectors of 3D space.
+In other words, each component red, green or blue value for a particular vertex is the dot product of the normal at that vertex with one of the eigenvectors of 3D space.
 This makes it look like there's a red light, a blue light and a green light all shining onto the origin at right angles from one another.

 More Information